The Hungarian Horntail

 Oh, don’t worry about ’em, Harry, they’re seriously misunderstood creatures… although, I have to admit that Horntail is a right nasty piece of work.

-Since the beginning, it was intended to bring the Horntail to life mostly through computer animation.
+Since the beginning, computer animation was going to be the main tool to bring the Horntail to life.
 The task was assigned to Industrial Light & Magic, whose digital effects artists fashioned a Horntail model starting from the maquette provided by Dudman’s team.
 The digital model was used for the remainder of the forest sequence, as well as the entire first task scene.
 A small-scale version of the Horntail also appears in the selection scene.

 Texture artist lead Terry Molatore oversaw model painting and endowed the creature with a colour scheme that closely matched the maquette and the puppet — with specular sheen, translucency, and detail in the membranous wings.
 Character rigging supervisor Eric Wong devised an animation rig that allowed spreading and folding of the wings, with dynamic interactions for membrane billowing effects.
 Development of the final appearance of the dragon and the sequence’s array of visual effects was supervised by Robert Weaver.

 Development of the Horntail’s body language was assigned to animation director Steve Rollins, who collaborated with visual effects supervisor Jim Mitchell.
 Much like the design itself, the animation mainly referenced birds of prey — such as eagles and owls.
 “When you see the movie, look for the head twitching, head cocked, and quick twitchy movements; these were all from the bird references,” said visual effects supervisor Tim Alexander.
-Other minor references included reptiles and bats.
+Reptiles and bats also provided useful insight for certain movements.
 Different iterations of the animation sequences were attempted before a final version was selected by the director.
 “Where the dragon crawls across the rocks, we’d do one version with it using its hind legs, another where it’s crouched down, using the batlike hands on its wings to crawl,” Alexander explained.

 Colliding into a bridge, the Horntail falls into an uncertain fate, whereas its miniature counterpart makes a cameo in Harry Potter and the Half-Blood Prince — roasting chestnuts on a cart outside Weasley Wizard Wheezes.
 Jim Mitchell was satisfied with the final results of the Horntail animation and rendering for Goblet of Fire, saying that “ILM did a great job with the animation and look of the bat-like dragon making it as real as any dragon I’ve seen.”